kavya1526/DHKE-Crypto/README.md

 ## Running the Program

-The program takes input values for RSA key generation, encryption, and decryption.
 Follow these steps to execute the program:

 1. **Run the program**:
    ```bash